usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.30.2 Character Proportion**

-he legibility of printed characters is a function of the viewing distance, character height, the ratio of the stroke width to the height of the character, the contrast of color between character and background, and print font.
+The legibility of printed characters is a function of the viewing distance, character height, the ratio of the stroke width to the height of the character, the contrast of color between character and background, and print font.
 The size of characters must be based upon the intended viewing distance.
 A severely nearsighted person may have to be much closer to recognize a character of a given size than a person with normal visual acuity.

 **A4.30.4 Raised and Brailled Characters and Pictorial Symbol Signs (Pictograms)**

 The standard dimensions for literary Braille are as follows:

 Dot diameter .059 in.

 Inter-dot spacing .090 in.

 Horizontal separation between cells .241 in.

 Vertical separation between cells .395 in.

 Raised borders around signs containing raised characters may make them confusing to read unless the border is set far away from the characters.
 Accessible signage with descriptive materials about public buildings, monuments, and objects of cultural interest may not provide sufficiently detailed and meaningful information.
 Interpretive guides, audio tape devices, or other methods may be more effective in presenting such information.